node-red/designs/designs/flow-linter/README.md

 ### Use cases
 - To use the consistent coding rules in a team, the tool checks a flow before submit to a repository.
 - To prevent bugs, the tool checks a flow when the programmer requests it, or continuously checks as a background task of Flow Editor.
-  - Editor displays suggestions to user: 'This HTTP-in node doesn't have corresponding HTTP-out node.', 'These nodes in this flow must preserve message properties set by HTTP-in', etc.
+  - Editor displays suggestions to user: 'This HTTP-in node doesn't have corresponding HTTP-response node.', 'These nodes in this flow must preserve message properties set by HTTP-in', etc.
-- To prevent move/edit/delete node accidentally, some node position or property change can be restricted by rules.
+- To prevent move/edit/delete node accidentally in Editor, changing position or property of node can be restricted by rules.

 ### Requirements / ideas
 - There are various rules/conventions, and each organization/community/etc. has different policies on it.
 Because of this, the rules has to be pluggable and customizable.